-5.1.13 The proposed extension of the London Overground line beyond the current terminus at New Cross to Lewisham Station.
-While Lewisham Station is well served by a number of rail lines, the complexity of the rail network in the area means only a proportion of the trains that currently pass through Lewisham Station stop there.
-The extension of the Overground network to Lewisham will increase the resilience of the rail network in the area, and compliment the station's role as a Strategic Interchange.
+5.5.14 The proposed extension of the London Overground line beyond the current terminus at New Cross to Lewisham Station.
+While Lewisham Station is well served by a number of rail lines, the complexity of the rail network in the area means only a proportion of the trains that currently pass-through Lewisham Station stop there.
+The extension of the Overground network to Lewisham would increase the resilience of the rail network in the area and compliment the station's role as a Strategic Interchange.

-Bakerloo Line extension and upgrade (BLE)
+Bakerloo Line extension and upgrade (BLUE)

-5.1.14 The proposed extension of the Bakerloo Line to Lewisham and Hayes and the upgrade of the entire line up to Harrow and Wealdstone will improve capacity, train frequency and enhance the borough's rail connectivity with the rest of London.
-There are also journey time savings; a much wider choice of destinations and more frequent trains; and it will create 2 new interchanges in the borough at Lewisham (DLR and National Rail) and New Cross Gate (LO and national rail).
+5.5.15 The proposed extension of the Bakerloo Line to Lewisham and Hayes via Catford and the upgrade of the entire line up to Harrow and Wealdstone will improve capacity, train frequency, and enhance the Borough's rail connectivity with the rest of London.
+There are also journey time savings; a much wider choice of destinations and more frequent trains; and it will create 2 new interchanges in the Borough at Lewisham (DLR and National Rail) and New Cross Gate (LO and national rail).

-- 5.1.15 The Council continues to advocate for the extension of the Bakerloo Line to Hayes as a single phase, to serve Catford and Lower Sydenham which would in turn support a wider step-change in the levels of walking, cycling and public transport use in the south of the borough. - 5.1.16 The new draft Lewisham Local Plan seeks to acknowledge the potential benefits of improved public transport access and connectivity, particularly in the south of the borough, with the potential for Lower Sydenham / Bell Green to be designated as an Opportunity Area contingent on the delivery of the BLE and other strategic infrastructure.
+- 5.5.16 The Council continues to advocate for the extension of the Bakerloo Line to Hayes as a single phase, to serve Catford and Lower Sydenham which would in turn support a wider step-change in the levels of walking, cycling and public transport use in the south of the Borough. - 5.5.17 The financial implications of the Covid-19 pandemic have resulted in the project being delayed.
+TfL remain committed to delivering the BLUE; however this depends on a viable funding package being put together and the Council is working with Southwark and TfL to build the case for it. - 5.5.18 The new draft Lewisham Local Plan seeks to acknowledge the potential benefits of improved public transport access and connectivity, particularly in the south of the Borough, with the potential for Lower Sydenham / Bell Green to be designated as an Opportunity Area contingent on the delivery of the BLE and other strategic infrastructure.